'It's like snow': UAE residents go ice chasing in Al Ain, RAK as temperatures near 0°C

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Temperatures in the UAE have been falling, with some areas experiencing temperatures as low as 1.8 degree Celsius.
-However, according to weather forecasts, a gradual increase in temperatures can be expected on Monday.
+Temperatures in the UAE have been falling, with some areas experiencing temperatures as low as 1.8°C. However, according to weather forecasts, a gradual temperature increase can be expected on Monday.

-Dubai resident Muhammed Sajjad, who runs the popular Instagram account @uaeweatherman, drove with a group of fellow weather enthusiasts to Raknah in Al Ain in the early hours of Saturday.
+Dubai resident Muhammed Sajjad, who runs the popular Instagram account @uaeweatherman, drove with fellow weather enthusiasts to Raknah in Al Ain in the early hours of Saturday.

 Sajjad with friends

-They were able to experience temperatures as low as 2.9 degrees Celsius.
-“We were expecting to see frost because previously we have experienced it, but this year we were not as lucky,” he said.
+They were able to experience temperatures as low as 2.9°C. “We were expecting to see frost because we have experienced it previously, but this year, we were not as lucky,” he said.
 “That is mainly because the low temperatures only lasted about five minutes.”

 He added that the people, who drove there in a convoy of over 30 cars, went ready to enjoy the weather.
 “Everyone was dressed in thick clothes to experience the freezing weather,” he said.
 “We also built a fire and stood around it to warm ourselves.”